 - The pre-ganglionic neurons are found in between T1-T12 and L1-L3 intermediolateral to the spinal cord.

-- The fibers of the pre-ganglionic neurons leave the spine through the rami of nerves and continue as white rami communicate or connecting nerves.
+- The fibers of the pre-ganglionic neurons leave the spine through the rami of nerves and continue as white rami communicantes or connecting nerves.

-- While the fibers of the post-ganglionic neurons, gray rami communicantes joining the connecting nerves of the spinal cord.
+- The fibers of the post-ganglionic neurons, gray rami communicantes, join the connecting nerves of the spinal cord.

-- C2-C8 areas of the spinal nerve carry the upper limbs, head, neck, and thorax sympathetic innervation
+- C2-C8 areas of the spinal nerve carry the upper limbs, head, neck, and thorax’s sympathetic innervation.

-- T1-L2 carries the trunk wall as well as abdominopelvic viscera
+- T1-L2 carries the trunk wall as well as the abdominopelvic viscera.

 The Effects Caused by the Sympathetic Nerves

-- Contraction of the radial muscles of the iris allows more light to enter, improving further vision.
+- Contraction of the radial muscles of the iris allows more light to enter, improving vision

 - Increase of heart rate and cardiac output to supply other body organs with enough blood and oxygen